 - One class day late = 10% deduction

 - Two class days late = 20% deduction

 - Three class days late = 30% deduction

 - Four class days late = 40% deduction

-- Five or more class day late* = 50% of the earned grade (Example an assignment earning a 90% will receive a 45% deduction)
+- Five or more class days late* = 50% of the earned grade (Example, an assignment earning a 90% will receive a grade of 45%.)

-IncompleteA student has submitted the assignment but the submitted work was incomplete.
+IncompleteA student has submitted an assignment but the submitted work was incomplete.

-MissingA student has not submitted an assignment or submitted the assignment after the subsequent Excessively Late Work deadline.
+MissingA student has not submitted an assignment.
 Note: When an assignment is missing—even in the case of an absence—a grade of “0” will be entered into PowerSchools Gradebook for the assignment.
-If the Excessively Late Work deadline has not passed, a student may still submit the assignment and the “0” will be updated to the earned grade less any applicable late deduction.
+A student may still submit the assignment and the “0” will be updated to the earned grade less any applicable late deduction.